fredbainbridge/voyagers/# Bags Tournament.md

 * Ask if they have heard of the voyagers program.
 * Ask them to spread the word, because voyagers is a great program.
 * Solicit a donation to nourish 282. (tap the jar)

+## Website Copy

+$40

+*Location:* Central Park between the Varsity softball field and the SAV Community Center

+Grab a partner and show off your backyard gaming skills!
+Teams of all kinds are welcome:

+Dads & daughters
+Moms & sons
+Best Friends
+Neighbors
+Teammates
+You dream it up and you’ll be welcome to participate.
+Prizes awarded to winning teams.

+Teams are guaranteed 3 games in a pool play format.
+Win your pool and advance to the championship bracket!
+See more details [here](https://nevoyagers.com/sys/website/?pageId=18070)

+More information about voyagers can be found at their website. [https://nevoyagers.com/](https://nevoyagers.com/)